IanManners1997/CS-Course-Grading/readme.txt

 the section MUST already exist.

 dump()
-dumps the contents of the database
+    dumps the contents of the database other dumps:

-truncateAll()
+    dumpTeachers() dumpGraders() dumpStudents() dumpSections() truncateAll()
     Removes all contents from database

 addGrader(name, id, section)
 Adds a grader to a database and/or section.